PawelJanowicz1/BestBuyKamps/README.md

 User
 # :video_game: BestBuyKamps

-This project is built on Spring Boot.
+This project is a web application built on Spring Boot, allowing users to browse and purchase games.

 ## Used Technologies: